Earth Song Tiles: How our ceramic tiles are made

 tile making

-Being an industry secret I can't show a clear picture of the mallet.
+Being an industry secret I can't show a clear picture of the mallet, wink, wink.

 tile making10